Engin-Boot/transfer-images-s1b7/Deployment.md

   - *filePollingAndSendMail.py* poll the Receiver Directory continuosly to detect new files that are received and send mail to Radiologist if new images received.

-  - *mail_credendials.py* has mail sender and Radiologist mail credentials. run filepolling.exe in emailsender Directory to send mail to doctor
+  - *mail_credendials.py* has mail sender and Radiologist mail credentials.

-## Creating CSV file that has image name and status(Diagonise Pending)
+## Creating CSV file that has image name and status(Diagonose Pending)

   - __*Directory : SendImageNameFromScpToScu*__